 Spousal Consent Letters.
-Pursuant to these letters, the spouses of Mr. Yu Haifeng and Ms. Yang Yuanfen, the shareholders of Puyi Bohui, irrevocably agreed that the equity interest in Puyi Bohui held by them and registered in their names will be disposed of pursuant to the Equity Interest Pledge Agreement, the Exclusive Option Agreement, and the Powers of Attorney.
-Each spouse of the shareholders agreed not to assert any rights over the equity interest in Puyi Bohui held by their respective spouses.
-In addition, in the event that any spouse obtains any equity interest in Puyi Bohui through the respective shareholder for any reason, he or she agreed to be bound by the existing contractual arrangements relating to such shareholders equity interest in Puyi Bohui.
+Pursuant to these letters, the spouse of Mr. Yu Haifeng, the principal shareholder of Puyi Bohui, irrevocably agreed that the equity interest in Puyi Bohui held by him and registered in his name will be disposed of pursuant to the Equity Interest Pledge Agreement, the Exclusive Option Agreement, and the Powers of Attorney.
+The spouse of Mr. Yu Haifeng agreed not to assert any rights over the equity interest in Puyi Bohui held by her.
+In addition, in the event that she obtains any equity interest in Puyi Bohui through Mr. Yu Haifeng for any reason, she agreed to be bound by the existing contractual arrangements relating to such shareholders equity interest in Puyi Bohui.